DylGit27/HEPCAT_CaloGAN/README.md

 ## Step 3: Download CaloGAN Repository

-The CaloGAN repo here is based upon the original repo [here](https://github.com/hep-lbdl/CaloGAN/tree/master).
+Be sure to download this github repository; it has an augmented version of the original CaloGAN repository; the CaloGAN repo here is based upon the original repo [here](https://github.com/hep-lbdl/CaloGAN/tree/master).

 ## Step 4: Run G4 in the Docker Container